slaclab/beamtime-calibration-suite/docs/setup.md

 ```
 git config --global user.name <github username>
 git config --global user.email <email used to setup github account>
-//run one of the following cmds, depending on your preferred editor
+# run one of the following cmds, depending on your preferred editor
-//(the editor is used during some git operations)
+# (the editor is used during some git operations)
 git config --global core.editor vim
 git config --global core.editor emacs
 ```